alikifah/AsyncWaiter/README.md

     // create a waiter, that waits max.
 2 seconds for the response static AsyncWaiter<int> waiter = new AsyncWaiter<int>(MAX_TIME_TO_WAIT_MS);

-    // thi method mimics sending a request, waiting for response and invoking a callback when response arrives public static void RequestValue(Action<int> onResulCallback)
+    // this method mimics sending a request, waiting for response and invoking a callback when response arrives public static void RequestValue(Action<int> onResulCallback)
     {
         Random random = new Random();